 Because there are so many MVNOs in Australia, this review is also part of the following series:

 - Telstra MVNO Series (Telstra MVNO comparison & individual Telstra MVNO reviews)

 It is highly recommended to read the mobile operator comparison after this article, followed by the Telstra MVNO comparison.
 With that said, let's get started.

 Before I tell you more about ALDImobile, you need to know about the operator situation in Australia.
 If you have read my Buying a SIM Card in Australia Guide, then you know what Australia has 3 telecom operators: Telstra, Optus, and Vodafone Australia (officially Vodafone Hutchison Australia).

-All these operators, which I refer to as Main Operators but are officially called Mobile Network Operators (MNOs), have various Mobile Virtual Network Operators (MVNOs) underneath them that operate as separate companies using the networks of the Main Operators.
+All these operators, which I refer to as mobile operator but are officially called Mobile Operator (MNOs), have various Mobile Virtual Network Operators (MVNOs) underneath them that operate as separate companies using the networks of the mobile operator.

 There are more than 50 Australia MVNOs in Australia, and around 20 of them offer prepaid SIM cards (imagine how many SIM cards I had to test AND have tested so far!).

-One of the pros of getting a SIM card from an MVNO is that they often can offer more perks for the same price as the Main Operator would offer while offering (almost) the same coverage, speeds, and quality of service.
+One of the pros of getting a SIM card from an MVNO is that they often can offer more perks for the same price as the mobile operator would offer while offering (almost) the same coverage, speeds, and quality of service.

 Another con is that MVNOs often solely operate online, while the Main Networks have plenty of stores you can go to for help and advice.